VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 We have been using [Shot](https://github.com/Karumi/Shot) for 1,5 year.
-It's built on top of [facebook screenshot test for Android](https://github.com/facebook/screenshot-tests-for-android) to provide more features.
+It's built on top of [facebook screenshot test for Android](https://github.com/facebook/screenshot-tests-for-android) and provides more features.
-Checkout [Shot's readme](https://github.com/Karumi/Shot/blob/master/README.md) to get a better understanding
+Checkout [Shot's readme](https://github.com/Karumi/Shot/blob/master/README.md) to know how it works.

 I tried many different techniques of making screenshots.
 Some of them was extremely useful.